chambits/ecomm-mfe-monorepo/README.md

-# E-commerce Microfrontend Application
+# E-commerce Microfrontend Monorepo with Turborepo

-A modern e-commerce application built using microfrontend architecture with Module Federation.
+A modern e-commerce application built using microfrontend architecture with Module Federation, managed in a monorepo using Turborepo and pnpm workspaces.

 ## Project Structure